May 23, 2018

 Composition as always is paramount.
 It’s important that the viewer can tell a photo from Lofoten and one from Denmark apart.
 Walk up and down the beach, look for new angles and new perspectives.
 I’ve hiked mountains with my long lens in order to get something new.
 Foregrounds can be tricky once you get to 400-600mm, so at least including a background will provide context.
 A tight shot of a surfer slashing a wave could be anywhere in the world, with artic surf the location really sets the image apart from the rest.

 No, you absolutely do not need to be in the water.
 That being said, if you want to do this full time you need to be able to handle water shots.
 Shooting from the water is something totally different, and makes you stand out from the 20 other guys on the beach.

 So how do you get started shooting in the water?
-Other then obvious gear i.e a waterproof housing, you have to just Shoot all the time, no matter the conditions.
-This will make your physically and technically fit for those days when it’s pumping.
+Other than obvious gear i.e a waterproof housing, you have to just shoot all the time, no matter the conditions.
+This will make you physically and technically fit for those days when it’s pumping.
 I actually quit surfing myself in order to become a better water photographer, so sometimes you gotta pay the price to get the shot.

 I use a Canon 1DX Mark II and Canon 24-70 F/4 IS, also in the housing.
 I don’t think I need to explain much about the 1DX, as it’s the best tool for the job when it gets dark, cold and things start moving fast.
 That 24-70 version is something that raises a couple of eyebrows now and then though.
 It’s a light version that suits shooting in the water pretty good, as well as having IS, which is awesome for video.
 It’s a “boring” lens, but it gets the job done.